tcpalmer/nina-scheduler/sequencer/index.md

 Expand the individual containers to add items and then drag/drop instructions to the drop area as usual.
 In general, any NINA instruction can be added but you should always test before unattended operation.

 Note that the Before/After New Target instructions will _only_ be executed when the target is new or changed from the previous plan.
+Returning the same target is a common occurrence since the planner will often select the same target if nothing else is available.

 A timeline shows precisely when the event containers will be executed:

 ![](../assets/images/planning-timeline-2.png)